caiyunapp/googleapis-gen/README.md

 only need a few subset of the whole proto files in the `googleapis` repository.
 That's why we created this package.

-Please be aware that, this package **won't** provide a full feature like Go's.
+Please be aware that:

+- this package **won't** provide full feature like Go's.
-Because of the lack of resources, we can only support the latest 2 versions of Python.
+- because of the lack of resources, we can only support the latest 2 versions of Python.

 ## LICENSE